South Bristol Amateur Radio Club

 Final Results

 The VHF Contest Committee have published the results of this years NFD.
 We put in our usual credible performance.
 Looking first at the overall Low Power class we were placed 6th overall out of 13 stations.
 This might not, on first inspection, be considered a particularly special result in the light of past years performance.
 However, it should be considered that the overall position considers the performance on all of the bands entered as one.
 All of the stations bar one that finished above us submitted a 3 band entry and the only 2 band station to place higher than us used a combination of 6m and 2m as opposed to our 2m and 70cm.
-To more accurately refelct our performance it is important to examine our scores on the individual bands.
+To more accurately reflect our performance it is important to examine our scores on the individual bands.

 We were awarded 3rd place in the 2m Low Power Section and 9th place on 70cm.

 On 2m we claimed 193 QSO and a total points haul of 36,627.
-Our ajudicated performance was judged to be 173 QSO and 32,668.
+Our adjudicated performance was judged to be 173 QSO and 32,668.
 We lost 20 QSO (10.3%) and 3,959 points (10.8%), our best DX into Spain was confirmed.

 The reduction in points was similar to that occurring over the last two years and the resulting average points per QSO becomes 188.8 compared to our initial estimate of 189.8.
 The limited change in points per QSO indicates a more or less random distribution of errors throughout the log.